miri1337/imago-data-challenge/README.md

       OR KdNr IS NULL OR KdNr NOT IN (SELECT DISTINCT KdNr FROM Abrechnung_Kunden);
    ```

    - Automate these checks and create a dedicated logging mechanism to handle problematic records.
-Any records failing these checks should trigger alerts to the responsible teams, prompting immediate review and correction.
+Any records failing these checks should trigger alerts to the responsible teams.

 #### Recommended Data Model Adjustments